 How Could I Benefit from a Class Action?

 If a lawsuit is filed and is successful, you may be able to recover money for property damage and the cost of replacement/repairs.

-Attorneys working with ClassAction.org are investigating whether a class action lawsuit can be filed over problems reported in connection with FlowGuard Gold CPVC pipes.
-They have reason to believe the pipes are defective and can fail within ten years of use.
+Attorneys working with ClassAction.org are investigating whether a class action lawsuit can be filed over problems reported in connection with FlowGuard Gold CPVC pipes, including leaks and premature failure.
 Read on for more.

 What’s the Issue?

-It is suspected that the pipes have an inherent defect that makes them fail sooner than they should.
-Attorneys believe that the alleged defect stems from the resin used in FlowGuard Gold CPVC and that this may be causing the pipes to become brittle to the point where they fall apart.
-In fact, attorneys have reason to believe that the FlowGuard Gold pipes do not meet American Society for Testing Materials (ASTM) standards for strength.
+Attorneys are looking into whether the pipes have an inherent defect that makes them fail sooner than they should.
+It's possible that the problems consumers have experienced may stem from the resin used in FlowGuard Gold CPVC and that this may be causing the pipes to become brittle to the point where they fall apart.
+In fact, attorneys are looking into whether FlowGuard Gold pipes meet the American Society for Testing Materials' (ASTM) standards for strength.

 What Signs Could Indicate My CPVC Pipes Are Failing?

-The average life expectancy of CPVC pipes is typically 40 to 50 years – but attorneys suspect the FlowGuard Gold CPVC pipes can fail within a decade.
+The average life expectancy of CPVC pipes is typically 40 to 50 years – but attorneys are now looking into whether the FlowGuard Gold CPVC pipes are failing much sooner, possibly within a decade.

 How Could a Class Action Help?

 If a class action lawsuit can be filed, home and business owners may be able to receive money for: